BenBowers/MWAtdr/test/README.md

 ## Non-MPI unit tests

-TODO: explain in here what test input files need to be present for each unit test.
+All files included should be sufficient for running the non-MPI tests correctly.
+These tests output an example log file.

 ## MPI unit tests